 • As the Authority's primary funding mechanism, Sales tax revenues can be volatile and growth can vary among our member jurisdictions.
 The Authority relies on each member jurisdiction's Finance Department's assumptions and trend analysis for estimate preparation.
-Staff consulted with each Finance Department to obtain their sales tax estimate for 2020 resulting in an overall sales tax estimate that is approximately flat compared to the 2019 forecast.
+Staff consulted with each Finance Department to obtain their sales tax estimate for 2021.
+The impacts of the COVID-19 pandemic upon the economy and uncertainty on the duration of its impacts are evidenced by the information received.
+As a result, the 2021 sales tax forecast is a 1% reduction compared to the 2020 forecast.